-612.6.
+- 612.6.
 One card (Spy Kit) states that an object has "all names of nonlegendary creature cards."
 This changes the text that represents the object's name.
 That object has the name of each nonlegendary creature card in the Oracle card reference.
-(See rule 108.1.)
+(See rule 108.1.) - 612.7.
+One card (Awakening of Vitu-Ghazi) creates a continuous effect that sets the name of an object.
+This changes the text that represents the object's name.
+That object loses any names it had and has only the specified name. - 612.8.
+A splice ability changes a spell's text by adding the rules text of the card with splice to the spell, following that spell's own rules text.
+It doesn't modify or replace any of that spell's own text.
+(See rule 702.46, "Splice.")